Prakhar8958/projecttask/README.md

 # Project Management App

 This is a Project Management web application built using Spring Boot and In Memory-Database.
-The application provides functionalities for users manage tasks, and handle Crud Operations.
+The application provides functionalities for users manage tasks, and handle Crud Operations and proper Exception Handling also include.

 ## Features